bernadinm/terraform-openvpn/multi-region-aws/README.md

 2. Destroy the VPC connection on us-west-2 and us-east-1

-3. Destroy the VPC Private Gateway on us-west-2 and us-east-1

-4. Destroy the VPC Customer Gateway on us-west-2 and us-east-1

-5. Destroy cloudformation and terraform template with this command below
+3. Destroy cloudformation and terraform template with this command below

 ```bash
 terraform destroy -var-file desired_cluster_profile